In this short sales tips video, we talk about one of our tips for what NOT to do when you are prospecting for leads on LinkedIn.

 We help business owners acquire financial freedom in their business through coaching, training and personal development.
 I welcome the opportunity to work with you.

-One of the things that I feel is wrong with this approach is that when someone connects with you on LinkedIn, I see it as more of an invitation to connect networks and collaborate in some way or another.
-That could be as minimal as seeing each other’s posts or could be something more meaningful, like actually talking and sharing ideas.
+One thing that I feel is wrong with this approach is that when someone connects with you on LinkedIn, I see it as more of an invitation to connect networks and collaborate in some way or another.
+That could be as minimal as seeing each other’s posts or something more meaningful, like actually talking and sharing ideas.

 Delay Your Email Message